House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Parts of a Screwdriver (Explained with Pictures)

-Screwdrivers are incredibly versatile tools that look like very simple ones.
+Screwdrivers are incredibly versatile tools that look simple.
 You insert the tip into a screw, turn it, and, depending on your motion, it either goes in deeper or comes out.
 But it’s a bit more complicated than that.
-When you’re in the market for a new screwdriver set, make sure you get the right tool to maximize the success you have with it.
-That means knowing the different parts of a screwdriver and how they fit together.
+When you’re in the market for a new screwdriver set, make sure you get the right tool to ensure superior results.
+Knowing the parts of a screwdriver and how they fit together will help you determine which type is ideal for you.

 The parts: